 What are the rules for weapons participating in Masquerade?

 If you're a participant in Main Masquerade, then all you have to worry is that the prop in question is not live steel, not a real gun, and doesn't hurt others.
+However, if your prop doesn’t comply with the general weapons policy, it will not be allowed at the convention other than during Masquerade.
 All other masquerades (such as Chibi Masquerade) follow the general weapons policy.

 What about whips?